Wealthsimple Invest: Investing on autopilot

-Invest in an intelligent portfolio of low-fee funds that are designed to meet your financial goals.
+Invest in an intelligent portfolio of low-fee funds that is designed to meet your financial goals.

-Diversifying your investments means you can minimize risk while maximizing rewards.
-We invest your money across the entire stock market using Exchange Traded Funds (ETFs).
+Diversifying your investments means you can minimise risk while maximising rewards.
+We invest your money across the entire stock market using funds that track the global economy.

-We'll help you choose a risk level you're comfortable with, then build a custom portfolio based on your financial goals.
+We'll help you choose a risk level that is suitable for you, then build a custom portfolio based on your financial goals.

 Dividend reinvesting - We'll instantly put your stock dividends back to work, earning you more